MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workqueues.md

 :::image type="content" source="media\workqueues\AddMultipleWorkQueueItems.png" alt-text="Screenshot of the add multiple work queue items action." lightbox="media\workqueues\AddMultipleWorkQueueItems.png":::

 This action requires a custom data table that holds one or more work queue items.
-There data table must have 8 columns and conform to the following schema.
+The data table must have eight columns and conform to the following schema:

 | Column Name         | Description                                            | Required | Allowed Values                               |
 |---------------------|--------------------------------------------------------|----------|----------------------------------------------|